end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

 ## Handling structured or logical code

-Some programs are written in an optimized fashion where reapeated sections of a melody are extracted into a function.&nbsp;ie: `playRefrain()`.
-The function is then called multiple times to play the whole melody.&nbsp;This method is an effective way to reduce code size but [libRtttl](http://www.end2endzone.com/librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format/) gui is unable to parse this code.
+Some programs are written in an optimized fashion where reapeated sections of a melody are extracted into a function. ie: `playRefrain()`.
+The function is then called multiple times to play the whole melody.
+This method is an effective way to reduce code size but [libRtttl](http://www.end2endzone.com/librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format/) gui is unable to parse this code.

 Other programs could also use `tone()` or `delay()` calls using `Constants`.
 A typical usage of this method is to use predefined note names for frequencies which makes the code easier to read.
 However, constants are also hard to extract by [libRtttl](http://www.end2endzone.com/librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format/) gui which does not yet support this feature.